 Sucralose (Artificial or chemical Sweetener) – Sweetness: 320- 1000 times sweeter than sugar.

-There is a lack of evidence supporting the benefit of Sucralose, in fact most data points to probably weight gain and heart disease risks with use.
+There is a lack of evidence supporting the benefit of Sucralose in a ketogenic diet, in fact most data points to probably weight gain and heart disease risks with use.
 Use of Sucralose, most commonly known as Splenda, was rampant in the early 2000’s, but with rumours of an unpublished study linking Sucralose consumption with leukemia risk in rats, people began to shy away.

 Chemical sweeteners such as Sucralose have been shown to impact our primary immune systems by interrupting our gut bacteria.
 We recommend avoiding Sucralose at all costs.